remla25-team4/lib-version/README.md

     # Get the version string provided by the library
     library_version = get_version()
     print(f"Using lib-version: {library_version}")

-    # You can now use this version string, e.g., in an info endpoint:
-    # return {"service": "app-service", "version": library_version}

 except ImportError:
     print("Error: lib_version is not installed correctly.")